sonfack/consim/Readme.md

 # Concept similarity (consim)
 ConSim is a python library for concepts similarity within an ontology.

-It consists in looking for the most similar problem in terms of concept classification or taxonomy
+It consists in calculating the similarity between two concepts of an ontology (Taxonomy).
+This implementation is based on the work of Wu Zhibiao.

 ![Concept similarity](images/simgraph.png "Concept similarity illustration")

 Formula: `ConSim(c^*, c) = 2*N_R/(N^*+N+2*N_R)`

-Was defined in:
+## Reference

 `
 @inproceedings{verbssemantics1994,